Hardhat-Enterprises/AutoAudit/docs/onboarding/docker_builds.md

 - Use slim base images to reduce the attack surface.
 - Remove build dependencies after compilation.
 - Leverage Docker layer caching for faster builds.
-- Scan images with Trivy integrated into CI pipeline to detect vulnerabilities.
+- Scan images with Trivy integrated into the CI pipeline to detect vulnerabilities.

 ## Docker Compose Usage